-Standing out in this crowded segment of the market is easier said than done.
+Standing out in this crowded segment of the market is easier said than done, though.
 If the Rogue doesn’t win you over, there are other great options on the market.
-Digital Trends has driven them all; we published nearly 90 car reviews in 2018.
-By drawing on this vast experience, we’ve selected the best luxury crossover and the best high-performance crossover, among other options.
+We’ve selected the best luxury crossover and the best high-performance crossover, among other options.

-The Nissan Rogue is exactly what a car-derived crossover should be.
-It’s reasonably big so it can carry five adults and their gear with ease, and it offers a relatively generous amount of ground clearance so it’s not afraid of light off-roading.
+The Toyota RAV4 is exactly what a car-derived crossover should be.
+It’s reasonably big, so it can carry five adults and their gear with ease, and it offers a relatively generous amount of ground clearance, so it’s not afraid of light off-roading.
+There’s even a TRD-badged variant that’s better off-road than the regular model.

-And yet, it’s more efficient than its footprint suggests.
-It’s powered by a 2.5-liter four-cylinder engine rated at 170 horsepower and 175 pound-feet of torque.
-Front-wheel drive comes standard, and helps the Rogue return 29 mpg in a combined cycle, while all-wheel drive is offered at an extra cost.
-These figures are impressive considering the Rogue’s size and weight, and they illustrate what often makes crossovers more attractive than traditional SUVs.
-However, the hybrid version of the Rogue has been discontinued for 2020.
+Yet, it’s more efficient than its footprint suggests.
+Front-wheel drive comes standard and helps the plug-in hybrid variants for better efficiency.return 30 mpg in a combined cycle, while all-wheel drive is offered at an extra cost.
+These figures are impressive, considering the RAV4’s size and weight, and they illustrate what often makes crossovers more attractive than traditional SUVs.
+Toyota also offers hybrid and

 The best midsize crossover: Subaru Ascent